 What time should I arrive?
-The first competition begins at 8:00, we suggest arriving at about 7:30 am if you are competing, and 8:00 am if you plan on attending the morning warm up.
+The first competition begins at 8:00.
+We suggest arriving at about 7:30 am if you are competing, and 8:00 am if you plan on attending the morning warm up.
 We hope you stay for the whole day and enjoy the entire line up of events!

 What happens if I run over my competition time limit?
-If your musical selection runs over the time limit allowed, or if you arrive late to your competition, adjudicators or room proctors must cut your performance short.
+If your musical selection(s) runs over the time limit allowed, or if you arrive late to your competition, adjudicators or room proctors must cut your performance short.
 All rooms absolutely MUST run on time for each pianist and teacher to be able to perform for their students.
 It will NOT reflect in your score, or final competition result.

 How can I get involved with volunteering?
-Send us an email letting us know you’d like to help out at firstname.lastname@example.org, or go on our website to your membership profile, and click the box that states: “I’m available to volunteer”.
+Send us an email letting us know you’d like to help out at firstname.lastname@example.org, or go on our website to your membership profile, and click the box that states: “I’m available to volunteer.”

 If we're forgetting something, please feel free to ask!